keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 make test
 ```

 All tests should fail at this point.
-This is normal.
+This is as  expected.

 ### V. CR Controller Implementation